TGX-UM/INTOXICOM_Workshop_2/paper/paper.md

 # Conclusion

 The workshop created many new ideas and plans.
-Some of the resuls were completed sometime after the workshop, like the full FAIRsharing report on the toxicology collection [@citesAsRecommendedReading:bonatto_minella_15799783].
+Some of the results were completed sometime after the workshop, like the full FAIRsharing report on the toxicology collection [@citesAsRecommendedReading:bonatto_minella_15799783].
 Online coverage included a Health-RI news item (https://www.health-ri.nl/en/news/advancing-fair-data-toxicology-elixir-nl-contributes-key-workshops).